 Some seriously injured Georgians receive a third type of losswhen they file a personal injury lawsuit.
 Punitive damages are unlike economic or non-economic losses.
 They don’t compensate the injured party for their expenses or pain and suffering.
 Instead, they punish the liable party for their egregiously negligent actions.

 Put Our Experienced Team On Your Side!Schedule Free Consultation

 Our Alpharetta personal injury lawyers have decades of experience fighting for clients like you.
 When you hire us, we’ll handle every aspect of your case so you can focus on what matters most: your health and your family.
 We’ll work efficiently to resolve your case so you can move forward with your life.

 We offer free consultations, so there’s no risk when you meet with us for an initial consultation.
 We’ll be happy to review the details of your case and determine the legal options available to you.
 We’ll answer your questions and advise what to do next.
 If you choose to hire us, we’ll immediately begin working on your case.

-If you suffered an injury and need help with your legal case, call us today at (770) 205-8827 to schedule your free consultation.
+If you suffered an injury and need help with your legal case, call us today at (770) 205-8827 for your free consultation.